 Clay masks are trending, and it’s not just because they make for great selfie opps on social media.
 Masks formulated with clay offer a wide range of skin benefits, including removing impurities and reducing the appearance of large pores.
 Benefits aside, clay masks are also incredibly easy to use.
 All you have to do is apply one to your face, allow it to sit there (and — in most cases — harden) before rinsing off.
 The whole process usually takes under 20 minutes, which has us asking ourselves (or the experts, rather): how do clay masks actually work, and much do they really do for our skin?
-Read on for the answers!
+Here’s everything you need to know.

 Oily skin types can relate to the ever-present struggle of a shiny, greasy-looking complexion.
-To help mattify the look of your skin, board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali recommends a routine application of a clay mask.
+To help mattify the look of your skin, board-certified dermatologist Dr. Dhaval Bhanusali recommends a routine application of a clay mask.
 “They’re great at absorbing oils and other impurities that can clog pores,” Dr. Bhanusali says.
 “Kaolin is an important ingredient to be on the lookout for.”
 Kaolin — also known as white clay — is the mildest of clays and works to draw out oils without being harsh on the skin.
-You’ll find this ingredient formulated in many masks on the market, including L’Oreal Paris’ range of Pure-Clay Masks.
-There are five clay masks in total, all of which are formulated with a blend of kaolin, montmorillonite, and Moroccan lava clays, as well as one unique ingredient.
+You’ll find this ingredient formulated in many masks on the market, including L’Oréal Paris’ range of Pure-Clay Masks.
+There are five clay masks in total, all of which are formulated with a blend of kaolin, montmorillonite and Moroccan lava clays, as well as one unique ingredient.

 One of the key components to skin care is moisturizing.
 Getting a healthy amount of moisture helps skin to remain supple and looking healthy.
 Yet some people may find their skin to still be dry and itchy no matter how much moisturizer or lotion they lather on.
 You may not think of a clay mask as a product that can help strengthen your skin’s moisture barrier, but some formulas in fact can, like the Vichy Mineral Pore Purifying Clay Mask.
 Not only does this clay mask include the dynamic duo of kaolin and bentonite clays, but it’s also formulated with Vichy Mineralizing Water, which can help to protect skin against external factors by strengthening its moisturizing barrier.

-Nothing against expensive spa days (let’s face it: we all could use one during periods of high stress), but part of the beauty of face masks in general is their ability to transform an otherwise mundane skin routine into an at-home spa day.
+Nothing against expensive spa days (let’s face it: we all could use them on the reg), but part of the beauty of face masks in general is their ability to transform an otherwise mundane skin routine into an at-home spa day.
 Not just because they give you an excuse to kick up your feet while they get to work, but also because of their calming benefits.
-New York-based dermatologist, and Skincare.com consultant, Dr. Joshua Zeichner explains, “Clay has both skin calming and oil-absorbing properties, making it useful both for those with sensitive skin, as well as oily or acne-prone skin.”
+New York-based dermatologist Dr. Joshua Zeichner explains, “Clay has both skin calming and oil-absorbing properties, making it useful both for those with sensitive skin, as well as oily or acne-prone skin.”
 The next time you’re looking to wind down, grab a few chilled cucumber slices for your eyelids, smooth on a clay mask and enjoy the calming benefits all around!

 If you’re of rookie status when it comes to using clay masks, there’s no need to be intimidated.
 The entire process of application and removal is incredibly easy.
 You can apply them any way you chose, either with a tool such as a makeup sponge or just by using your own fingers.
 Make sure the clay mask is applied evenly across your face so all areas are targeted equally.
 Lather some on to your neck too, just to make sure it’s getting its fair share of care too.
 Then just sit back, maybe grab a glass of wine or a book, and let the formula get to work.

 Know that no matter what the reason you’re checking out clay masks may be, there’s a clay mask out there for you.
-Here are a few of our picks of the best clay masks—from the L’Oreal portfolio of brands—to get you inspired.
+Here are a few of our picks of the best clay masks to get you to dive in.

 Looking for a clay mask that not only gets rid of surface impurities but makeup and dead skin buildup as well?
 Then look no further — SkinCeuticals Clarifying Clay Masque is here!
-This mask’s formula includes botanicals such as aloe and chamomile, and has a hydroxy acid blend.
-Keep in mind, this mask doesn’t harden like others, so set the timer to about 10-15 minutes for wash off.
+This mask’s formula includes botanicals such as aloe and chamomile and has a hydroxy-acid blend.
+Keep in mind, this mask doesn’t harden like others, so set the timer to about 10-15 minutes and then wash off.

 The La Roche-Posay Effaclar Shine Control Clay Mask contains gentle clay which helps to lift dust and other pollutants from your pores.
 It also helps to eliminate any excess sebum, keeping your skin from looking too greasy.